 One of the criteria we use to rank policies is the fiscal multiplier, and our paper therefore relates to the vast literature discussing the size of the multiplier.
-Our focus is on policies implemented in the aftermath of the Great Recession, a period when monetary policy was essentially fixed at the zero lower bound.
-We therefore do not consider alternative monetary policy responses to the policies we evaluate, and our work thus relates to papers such as Christiano, Eichenbaum, and Rebelo (2011) and Eggertsson (2011) who argue that fiscal multipliers are higher in such circumstances.
-Hagedorn, Manovskii, and Mitman (2019) present a HA model with both incomplete markets and nominal rigidities to evaluate the size of the fiscal multiplier in a rich setting.
-They also find that the multiplier is higher when monetary policy is constrained at the zero lower bound.
-However, key for their result is not that the nominal rate is stuck at zero, but that it does not respond to the fiscal policy they consider.
+Our focus is on policies implemented in the aftermath of the Great Recession, a period when monetary policy was essentially fixed at the zero lower bound (ZLB).
+We therefore do not consider alternative monetary policy responses to the policies we evaluate, and our work thus relates to papers such as Christiano, Eichenbaum, and Rebelo (2011) and Eggertsson (2011), who argue that fiscal multipliers are higher in such circumstances.
+Hagedorn, Manovskii, and Mitman (2019) present an HA model with both incomplete markets and nominal rigidities to evaluate the size of the fiscal multiplier in a rich setting.
+They also find that the multiplier is higher when monetary policy is constrained at the ZLB.
+However, the key to their result is not that the nominal rate is stuck at zero, but that it does not respond to the fiscal policy they consider.
 Unlike us, they focus on government spending and are interested in different options for financing that spending.
 They do not consider the different policies involving transfers directly to households that we study.
 Ramey and Zubairy (2018) investigate empirically, using a long historical dataset, whether there is support for the model-based results that fiscal multipliers are higher in certain states.
 They also focus on government spending and find that the multipliers are generally low.
 While there is some evidence that multipliers are higher when there is slack in the economy or the ZLB binds, the multipliers they find are still below one in most specifications.
-In any case, we condition on policies being implemented in a recession, when this literature argues multipliers are higher, but it is not crucial for our purposes whether the multipliers are greater than one or not.
+In any case, we condition on policies being implemented in a recession—when, this literature argues, multipliers are higher—but it is not crucial for our purposes whether the multipliers are greater than one or not.
 We are concerned with relative multipliers, and the multiplier is only one of the two criteria we use to rank the different policies we consider.

 We also introduce a measure of welfare to rank policies.
 Thus, the paper relates to the recent literature on welfare comparisons in HA models.
 Both Bhandari, Evans, Golosov, and Sargent (2021) and Dávila and Schaab (2022) introduce ways of decomposing welfare effects into different terms.
-In the former case these are aggregate efficiency, redistribution and insurance, while the latter further decomposes the insurance component into intra- and intertemporal components.
+In the former case, these are aggregate efficiency, redistribution, and insurance, while the latter further decomposes the insurance component into intra- and intertemporal components.
 Even though both of these papers are related, our focus is not on decomposing welfare effects into different components.
-We want to use a welfare measure as an additional way of ranking policies, and introduce a measure that abstracts from any incentive for a planner to redistribute in the steady state (or ‘normal’ times).
+We want to (1) use a welfare measure as an additional way of ranking policies and (2) introduce a measure that abstracts from any incentive for a planner to redistribute in the steady state (or “normal” times).

-Finally, a recent related paper is Kekre (2022) who evaluates the impact of extending unemployment insurance in the period from 2008-2014.
-He finds that this raised aggregate demand and implied a lower unemployment rate than without the extension.
-However, he does not attempt to compare the stimulus effects of extending unemployment insurance with other policies.
+Finally, a recent related paper is Kekre (2022), which evaluates the effect of extending UI in the period from 2008 to 2014.
+He finds that this extension raised aggregate demand and implied a lower unemployment rate than without the extension.
+However, he does not attempt to compare the stimulus effects of extending UI with other policies.

 Model